IstiCusi/asm_linux/README.md

 This program is useful for understanding the structure of ELF files and how symbols are stored and accessed in an ELF file.

+### Tag Copy

+Simple neovim function to add to your config.lua file for copying function declarations from headers to the asm files for easy reference, so that at the beginning of the copied string you find the file name, where the declaration was extracted and the linenumber in the following format <file>:<linenumber> Yanked Text

 ## Future Work

 More examples and tools will be added to this repository to form a comprehensive course on assembly programming on Linux.
 Stay tuned for updates!